 PMI announced the PMBOK® 7th Edition exposure draft in January 2020 for the review of the project management community.
+PMBOK 7th Edition will be released on the 1st of August, 2021.
 If you are looking to get your PMP certification, PMBOK is one of the most important resources when getting ready for the PMP exam.
 Most of the PMP training providers prepare PMP study materials and resources based on the PMBOK content.
 Therefore, PMBOK 7th edition will be the guide for PMP and CAPM certification tracks of PMI and the training providers will be updating their materials based on this change.

 Attend our 100% Online & Self-Paced One-Hour Free PMP Training.

-We have gone through the PMBOK 7th Edition Exposure Draft and tried to detail what is changing in the new PMBOK.
+We have gone through the PMBOK 7th Edition Exposure Draft, PMI resources regarding PMBOK 7th changes, and tried to detail what is changing in the new PMBOK.

 When will the PMBOK 7th Edition be published?